srihareendra/HR-Analytics/run-analytics/run-analytics.md

 - Autonomous Data Warehouse (ADW) and Oracle Analytics Cloud (OAC) instances.
 - Access to sql and dva files needed to recreate this demo.

-## Steps

 ### STEP 1: ADW Setup

 - Log in to your already provisioned autonomous data warehouse (ADW) instance.

 - Use SQL developer to connect to your database with the ADMIN user.

-- Execute the 'controlling_project_expenditure.sql' script to get all the needed tables and data entries.
-If you are using an existing database make sure that you have no tables under ADMIN with the same names: COST, COUNTRY_FORECAST, PPM_OAC19001_PROJECT_OVERVIEW_BUDGET_VS_ACTUAL, PPM_OAC19001_ROLLED_UP, STEEL_TARIFF, STEEL_TOTAL_COST_FORECAST_
+- After installing the HR schema, you should be able to see the following tables: EMPLOYEES, LOCATIONS, JOBS, COUNTRIES, DEPARTMENTS, REGIONS, JOB_HISTORY

 ### STEP 2: Analytics Cloud Setup

 -  Log in to your analytics cloud instance.
 On the far right hamburger menu, select **Import Project/Flow**

--  Import the 'Controlling Project Expenditure Using Machine Learning.dva' file into OAC.
+-  Import the 'Human Resources.dva' file into OAC.
 The password is **Admin123**.
 Read more [here](https://docs.oracle.com/en/middleware/bi/analytics-desktop/bidvd/import-application-or-project.html).

     ![](./images/import.png " ")
     ![](./images/import4.png " ")